ltai/TS_fda/README.md

 Figure results are saved in a new directory "html" <br>

 "Bootstrap_Experiment" serves as two purposes: <br>
 (1) When set B=1, it is a subplace H selection among Fourier, sin, cos, and Legendre, with basis eleements from l1 to l2.<br>
 (2) When donig Bootstrap analysis, B is B=100 or 200 depends on users' need.

 ------------------------------------ important ---------------------------------------<br>
-The routine "DynamicProgrammingQ.c" under sub-directory "SRVFs" require recompile under your computer.
+The routine "DynamicProgrammingQ.c" under sub-directory "SRVFs" requires recompiling under your computer.

 Step 1: open your Matlab <br>
-Step 2: Make sure current folder contains files "DynamicProgrammingQ.c" <br>
+Step 2: Make sure current folder contains the file "DynamicProgrammingQ.c" <br>
 Step 3: type mex DynamicProgrammingQ.c <br>
-Step 4: Matlab will produce "DynamicProgrammingQ.mexglx" which can be called by Matlab directly. <br>
+Step 4: Matlab will produce "DynamicProgrammingQ.mexglx" which can be used by Matlab directly. <br>

 Further information about how to use Matlab to call c++ can be found at https://www.mathworks.com/help/matlab/ref/mex.html?requestedDomain=www.mathworks.com